iamtheaashish/iamtheaashish/README.md

-# 👋 Hello, I am Aashish Raj — DevSecOps Enthusiast 🚀
+# 👋 Hello, I am Aashish Raj

 DevSecOps and MLOps practitioner focused on secure, automated delivery across AWS, Azure, and GCP, with a Linux, IaC, and observability foundation to ship reliable, scalable systems that are secure by default. 🔐☁️